 Caregivers become overwhelmed, depressed, and physically ill by continuing to believe that they can do it all.
-Many caregivers are drowning in responsibility.
+Many caregivers drown in responsibility.
 They feel unable to take a break.
 Caregiving burnout is the result.
 Caregivers rarely have a back-up plan.
 If something happens to the caregiver, what happens to the person who needs care?
-Your husband, wife, aging parent, or loved one depend on you.
+Husbands, wives, aging parents, and loved ones depend on the caregiver.

 Stress resulting from the role of a caregiver can push the limits of trying to remain positive.
 Why do bad things happen to good people?
 When will caregiving get easier?
 The emotional and physical health of caregivers wears down trying to juggle all of the tasks to ensure a loved one receives care.

-Daily battles with insurance companies, physicians, in-home care agency, and care community staff become the norm instead of the exception.
-Hypersensitivity and anxiety are the result of midnight and emergency phone calls that are never good news.
+Daily battles with insurance companies, physicians, in-home care agency and care community staff become the norm instead of the exception.
+Hypersensitivity and anxiety are the results of midnight and emergency phone calls that are never good news.
 Hearing a loved one get up from bed at night and wander about the home becomes a concern.

 Dealing With Stubborn Aging Parents

-Situations become stuck when we feel aging parents, spouses, and family refuse to change.
+Situations become stuck when we feel aging parents, spouses, and family refuses to change.
 Rather than looking for change elsewhere, we must look for change within.
-The solution is changing caregiving behaviors.
+The solution for caregivers is learning to change responses.
 Blaming others is no solution.
-Beating ourselves up for things we did or didn’t do, won’t solve the problem.
+Being angry for things caregivers we did or didn’t do, won’t solve the problem.

-Loving ourselves more than being attached to blame creates positive change.
-By finding the self-discipline to stop rescuing and to stop controlling caregiving situations, caregivers gain confidence, self-esteem and return to self-love.
+Self-love and self-care instead of being attached to blame create positive change.
+By finding the self-discipline to stop rescuing and to stop controlling caregiving situations, caregivers gain confidence, self-esteem, and return to self-love.

-Caregivers become emotionally hooked to situations by becoming stuck in mental and emotiona ruts.
+Caregivers become emotionally triggered by situations and become stuck in mental and emotional ruts.
 Encouraging loved ones to solve problems can have positive results.
 Giving up control can be beneficial.
 The “superman” complex of caregivers who rush in to save the day removes choice and responsibility from an aging parent and a spouse.